 - The Flatten existing directory structure and Append string to file names options are only applicable to files.
 They are not available for directories. - Multiple restore jobs to the same VM are not supported.
 The user must start another job as needed for that VM once the first restore job for that VM has completed. - If a backup and a restore occur simultaneously on the same VM, one or both jobs can have unexpected results.
-If a backup or a restore exits with a non-zero NetBackup Status Code, one possible cause is simultaneous jobs occurring on the same VM. - Veritas does not recommend VMware agentless restore if a NetBackup client already exists on the target VM.
-The NetBackup administrator must use the agent-based restore in such cases. - NetBackup supports the following platforms as the guest operating systems for the target VM: - Windows 2012, 2012R2, 2016 - Red Hat Enterprise Linux (RHEL) 6.8, 7 - SUSE Linux (SLES) 11, 12
+If a backup or a restore exits with a non-zero status code, one possible cause is simultaneous jobs occurring on the same VM. - Veritas does not recommend VMware agentless restore if a NetBackup client already exists on the target VM.
+The NetBackup administrator must use the agent-based restore in such cases. - For the current list of guest operating systems that NetBackup supports for the target VM, see Supported guest operating systems for VMware in the following document: